 You're up all night at first, then, before you know it, you're running around chasing your little one, trying to get him to eat.
-There's the doctor visits, and there's definitely no more private trips to the bathroom...
+There's the doctor visits, and there's definitely no more private trips to the bathroom.
 Oh, and news flash, babies are expensive!
-'Baby Fever' Is A Real Scientific Phenomenon

 That being said, as Christians, my husband and I both believe that our Heavenly Father has everything in control, and if His plan is to add a baby into the mix, then we would understand.
 We would start our family on His time.
-Control is something we like to think we have down, but the Bible explains that God really does have everything in control: "And we know that in all things God works for the good of those who love him and who have been called according to his purpose" (Romans 8:28).
+Control is something we like to think we have down, but the Bible explains that God really does have everything in control:.
+"And we know that in all things God works for the good of those who love him and who have been called according to his purpose" (Romans 8:28).
 God is in control, but we'll still make plans unless he has other ones.
 We decided that using preventative contraception would help us stick to those plans.
-When It Comes To Love, Would You Let God Decide?

-Birth control has been in the news a lot lately.
-Whether to use it, whether the government should provide it, whether it violates the beliefs of certain Christians, like those in the Catholic Church.
-Here's what we believe: We're Christians, but we are not anti-birth control.
+Birth control has been in the news a lot: whether to use it, whether the government should provide it, whether it violates the beliefs of certain Christians, like those in the Catholic Church.
+Here's what we believe.
+We're Christians, but we're not anti-birth control.
 My husband and I feel that the use of birth control as part of our caring, monogamous sexual relationship is a way to prevent expensive, life-altering, not-ready-quite-yet, unplanned pregnancies.
 And in our eyes, that's a good thing.
 But it's not always easy.